Almost equivalence of suspension Anosov flows: Introduction

-Following Goodman and Fried and elaborating on the notion of Dehn surgery, a more flexible notion was proposed by Ghys in several talks: two flows are \term{almost equivalent} if there is a homeomorphism from the complement of a finite number of periodic orbits of the first flow to the complement of the same number of periodic orbits of the second flow that sends orbits onto orbits preserving orientation.
-Almost equivalence is an equivalence relation on the larger class of pseudo-Anosov flows.
-A seminal construction of Birkhoff and Fried~\cite{Birkhoff, FriedAnosov} shows that the geodesic flow on a negatively curved surface is almost equivalent to the suspension flow of some explicit automorphism of the torus~\cite{GhysGV, Hashiguchi}.
-Some other constructions followed, exhibiting examples of almost-equivalence of some geodesic flows with some suspension flows~\cite{Brunella, GenusOne}.
-Ghys asked whether any two transitive Anosov flows with orientable invariant foliations are almost equivalent.
-Here we give a positive answer for suspension flows and geodesic flows of Anosov type :
+Following the constructions of Goodman \cite{Goodman_surgery} and Fried \cite{FriedAnosov} elaborating on the notion of Dehn surgery, a more flexible notion of equivalence was proposed by Christy and Ghys~\footnote{This notion appears in Kirby’s list~\cite{Kirby} (Problem 3.54, proposed by Christy), a reference brought to our attention by Bin Yu and Chi Cheuk Tsang.
+It traces back to a oral questions by Ghys in the 90s.}: two flows are \term{almost equivalent} if there exists a homeomorphism from the complement of a finite number of periodic orbits of the first flow to the complement of the same number of periodic orbits of the second flow, which maps orbits onto orbits while preserving their orientation.
+A seminal construction by Birkhoff \cite{Birkhoff} and Fried \cite{FriedAnosov} shows that the geodesic flow on a hyperbolic surface is almost equivalent to the suspension flow of an automorphism of the torus, and that automorphism has been calculated explicitly at ~\cites{GhysGV, Hashiguchi_first-return}.

+Christy and Ghys proposed the general problem of understanding when two Anosov flows are almost equivalent.
+It should be noted that Anosov flows can be \emph{transitive} (i.e., there exists a dense trajectory in the supporting 3-manifold) or not, and their invariant \emph{center-stable} and \emph{center-unstable} foliations can be \emph{orientable} or not.
+Examples exist for all four possibilities.
+Since almost equivalence between Anosov flows preserves each of these properties, there are many distinct classes under this relation.
+A relevant problem is thus the following: